cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 2. Your Protobuf definition files are in `./proto/`.
 3. You want to transpile them into TypeScript in `./src/codegen/`.

-Install `telescope`, in your package or in docker:
+Install `telescope`, in your package or in Docker:

 <CodeGroup>